ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 - .scope: Scope units are created automatically by systemd from information received from its bus interfaces.
 These are used to manage sets of system processes that are created externally.
 ```

-Init is the first process started during system boot.
-It is a daemon process that continues running until the system is shut down.
-Init is the direct or indirect ancestor of all other processes, and automatically adopts all orphaned processes[3].
+`init` is the first process started during system boot.
+It is a daemon process that continues running until the system is shut down. `init` is the direct or indirect ancestor of all other processes and automatically adopts all orphaned processes.

 ![image](https://github.com/user-attachments/assets/4eb05a1c-6d20-48f3-b6d5-28a57a996553)

-Systemctl - is a command line interface to control systemd manually[2].
-It provides commands to list and manages systemd units.
-It also can manage run levels of system.
+`systemctl` is a command-line interface to control `systemd` manually.
+It provides commands to list and manage `systemd` units.
+It can also manage the run levels of the system.

 Example commands: